 An Emergent Approach to Early Childhood

 While we provide the materials, the children initiate the explorations, expressing themselves in their own way.
-These explorations become units, or themes and can last days, weeks or months.
+These explorations become units, or themes and can last days, weeks, or months.
 Often times, they will morph into new paths of inquiry and investigation, and the fun begins again!

 The role of our classroom staff is to be alert to the intrigue of the children and to provide rich resources to support and expand on those interests.
-There is real magic to the approach, and when egaged in with fidelity, great things happen!
+There is real magic to the approach, and when engaged in with fidelity, great things happen!